 Some situations where it might work to use a descriptive word with dialogue is if it adds to the readers understanding of the scene.

-Instead of “ask” I have seen writers use “question,” but the only time you use that is if you are questioning someone as in the police, or in a mystery.
+Instead of “ask” I have seen writers use “question,” but the only time you use that is if you are questioning someone as in police questioning, or in a mystery.
 It denotes one person asking many questions of another party in a demanding tone.
 Not usually what you mean when Mom “questions” her daughter about her day at school.

 When writing character actions, this comes up often.
 A head “shake” is from side to side, generally a “no” answer.
 A “nod” is up and down and denotes a “yes” answer.
 Some authors will say that a character “shakes” their head in a yes answer.
 Or that they “nod” their head from side to side.
 In my head, I see a person touching their left ear to left shoulder and then right ear to right shoulder and back again.
 It’s comical, but I know that isn’t the intention.
 So go with “shakes their head” for no, or “nods” for yes.